Paris Square de l'Ile-de-France

 Square de I'Ile-de-France tourist information board

-However, you could also get the line 4 of the Metro, which stops on the Ile de la Cite island itself, and this stop is appropriately called Cite, but if you are travelling on the RER, then you would need the Saint Michel - Notre Dame station, which is also located close to other tourist attractions in Paris such as the Fontaine Saint Michel.
+However, you could also get the line 4 of the Metro, which stops on the Ile de la Cite island itself, and this stop is appropriately called Cite, but if you are travelling on the RER, then you would need the Saint Michel - Notre Dame station, which is also located close to other Paris tourist attractions such as the Fontaine Saint Michel.

-Alternatively, the bus lines 21, 24, 27, 38, 47, 67, 69, 70, 72, 74, 75, 76, 81, 85 and 96 along with the Noctilien Night Bus Service via line lines N11, N12, N13, N14, N15, N16, N21, N22 and N24 will also get you within walking distance of this square in Paris and numerous other tourist attractions.
+Alternatively, the Paris bus lines 21, 24, 27, 38, 47, 67, 69, 70, 72, 74, 75, 76, 81, 85 and 96 along with the Noctilien Night Bus Service via line lines N11, N12, N13, N14, N15, N16, N21, N22 and N24 will also get you within walking distance of this square in Paris and numerous other tourist attractions.